 There are so many different topics, themes, objects, sites, and systems we can explore through the anthropology+design lens.
 Rather than trying to predict which would be of most interest and relevance to you, I figured we’d allow the class to evolve in response to your individual and collective curiosities.
 And given that our group represents a wide array of disciplinary backgrounds and experiences, I also figured we should take advantage of that diversity by giving each of you an opportunity to shape our pedagogical environment.

-We’ll organize you into loose thematic clusters (e.g., “designing care,” “designing bureaucracy,” “designing surveillance,” whatever) based on your final project plans.
-This is kind-of how conference panels and edited collections work: you take several folks’ individual, and often idiosyncratic, interests; and you try to build a coherent framework around — and draw connections between — their individual contributions, putting them into dialogue with one another, hoping that the ensemble becomes something more than the sum of its parts.
+I’ll organize you into loose thematic clusters (e.g., “designing care,” “designing bureaucracy,” “designing surveillance,” or whatever) based on your final project plans.
+This is ideally how conference panels and edited collections work: you take several folks’ individual, and often idiosyncratic, interests; and you build a (semi-)coherent framework around – and draw connections between – their individual contributions, putting them into dialogue with one another, hoping that the ensemble becomes something more than the sum of its parts.
 Building such connections is a form of intellectual generosity and creativity.

 Your group will lead the class, with my assistance, on one day in November.
 Each of you will be responsible for the following:

-- Offering an individual, ten-minute presentation in which you share your own research interests with the class, while connecting it to the week’s theme;
+- Offering an individual, ten-minute (max!) presentation, live or recorded, in which you share your own research interests with the class while connecting them (loosely) to the week’s theme;

 - Working with your group to (1) “design” some form of intellectual and creative “scaffolding” that ties your individual presentations together and (2) determine how you’d like to use the remaining class time – e.g., open discussion, small-group activities, a design exercise, etc.

 I am happy to contribute both to the lesson and its preparation.
-In fact, I ask that you meet with me (ideally as a group!) at least two weeks prior to your assigned presentation date.
-You must have finalized your reading assignments two weeks prior to your date so we can distribute them to your colleagues; please send me a comprehensive list with links to / copies of all materials, so I can add it to our syllabus and website.
+In fact, I ask that you meet with me (ideally as a group!) at least a week prior to your assigned presentation date.
+You must have finalized your reading assignments one week prior to your date so we can distribute them to your colleagues; please send me a comprehensive list, formatted to match our syllabus “house style,” with links to / copies of all materials, so I can post everything to our website.

-I created a little slide show that addresses some student questions about the assignment.
+I created a little slide show that offers more context and direction.

-Your presentation is worth 15% of your final grade.
+Your lesson is worth 20% of your final grade.